-By analysing your values, this can raise some important questions about what you consider important to you, and therefore the kind of work you will find meaningful.
+By assessing your values as a first step, this can raise some important questions about what you consider important to you, and therefore what would classify as a meaningful job.
 As a way to kick-start the process, we’ve put together three important questions to ask yourself in order to find your dream role.

 What would I love to do if money didn’t matter?

 If you’re completely stuck on where to begin in your search for a more meaningful career, consider taking your salary out of the equation.
 From there, you can begin to see which sectors or industries may best suit you.
 For example, if you’re passionate about helping others, maybe consider moving into a not-for-profit company, or a workplace that values CSR.
 If you love animals, for example, your job search may lead you towards working with animals directly or with an animal charity.

 Can my values, skills and passions help me find a career?